 Tinder will also do its best to help you out thanks to a feature called Smart Photos.
 If you choose to activate it, it will continually assess how favourably people have responded to each of your profile photos, and automatically order them so that your most popular photo appears first - taking out all the guesswork as to which photo you look best in.

 You can also link your Tinder to both Instagram and Spotify.
-The former will show your most recent Instagram photos on your profile (with a link to your Insta account) while the latter will let you pick an 'anthem' and show off your favourite Spotify artists.
+The former will show your most recent Instagram photos on your profile while the latter will let you show off some of your staple songs.